 For those who are interested in television, there is the option to concentrate in Broadcast Journalism or you can learn to tell your story through pictures with a degree in Photojournalism.

-Approximately 425 colleges in the U.S. offer a journalism degree of some kind.
-Our 2021 Best Colleges for Journalism ranking analyzes 143 of these schools to determine the best overall colleges for journalism students.
+There are 510 schools offering degrees in journalism in the United States.
+Our 2022 Best Journalism Schools ranking analyzes 286 of these schools to determine the best overall colleges for journalism students.
 Explore this or one of our many other custom journalism rankings further below.

 Journalists love to write.
 They are always working on a new story to provide the public with information.
 This career is best suited for people who are detail oriented and enjoy research.
 You must cover every detail of breaking stories and ensure all information is shared and accurate.
 A career in journalism also requires a strong sense of social perceptiveness and a constant awareness of current events.